 Can Small Business Restructuring (SBR) protect me from a DPN?

 Yes, it can.
-If the ATO has issued a 21-day non-lockdown DPN, one option to avoid personal liability is to place the company into SBR This is often an effective strategy for managing the situation and protecting yourself from personal liability.
+If the ATO has issued a 21-day non-lockdown DPN, one way to avoid personal liability is to place the company into Small Business Restructuring within the 21 days.
+For an eligible company this is often an effective way to manage the situation and protect yourself from personal liability.
+(See our Small Business Restructuring page for how it works.)

 -

-Does Safe Harbour offer protection from a DPN?
+Does Safe Harbour protect me from a DPN?

 No, Safe Harbour does not protect you from a DPN.
-Safe Harbour is designed to give companies some flexibility while they restructure and primarily protects directors from personal liability for insolvent trading laws.
-However, it does not offer protection from DPNs.
+Safe Harbour gives directors some protection from personal liability for insolvent trading while they pursue a genuine restructuring.
+It does not offer protection from a Director Penalty Notice, so it is not the answer to a DPN on its own.

 -